pritam-saha-java/inc/README.md

 Functional Changes --
- - add incall outcall prices
+ - add incall outcall prices (in progress)
  - add validations for post form (need to check which validation are remaining)
  - Create Post delete function for seller
  - admin panel
  - add compression in application for images (test out logic in separate java file)
- - add watermark in image using java (test the logic in separate java file)
+ - add watermark in image using java (test the logic in separate java file) (in progress)
  - title & description length should be increased on category page